Pain is the most common reason Australians go to seek medical help, according to Pain Australia.

 For the best cosmetic PRP treatments in Australia, Skin Club – Cosmetic Doctors has a clinic in the heart of Melbourne at Studio 1 150A Chapel Street, Windsor.

-Patients are handled by Skin Club’s expert doctors who provide obligation-free consultations to make sure each patient has a Personalised treatment plan suited to their needs.
+Patients are handled by Skin Club’s expert doctors who provide obligation-free consultations to make sure each patient has a personalized treatment plan suited to their needs.

 To book a consultation, drop by at the clinic or give us a call at (03) 9999 7368.